Dr. Annie Daniel

 Department of African and African American History:

 Veterinary Clinical Sciences (VCS)

-Dr. Annie J. Daniel is Director of Veterinary Instructional Design and Outcomes Assessment in Office of Student and Academic Affairs and Associate Professor of Veterinary Medical Education at Louisiana State University School of Veterinary Medicine.
-She has over 20 years of experience as an educator and education leadership in higher education.
+Dr. Annie J. Daniel is Director of Veterinary Outcomes Assessment and the Graduate Certificate in Teaching in Healthcare Professions in Office of Student and Academic Affairs and Associate Professor of Veterinary Medical Education at Louisiana State University School of Veterinary Medicine.
+She has over 20 years of experience as an educator and educational leadership in higher education.

 Educational Pedagogy, Curriculum Development, Course Design, Educational Research, Educational technology, Program Evaluation and Cultural Diversity

 Her research interests include: Barriers that prevent African American students from entering medical

 school, veterinary school and professional & graduate degree programs, Effects of mentoring on